Your money-making expert. Financial journalist, TV and radio personality.

 If you know you’re a bit of a shopaholic, this is a really good tip to keep the habit under control.
 Make a list of all the clothing items you and your family need.
 Put it in your wallet and keep it there.
 Then, when you are out and do a bit of impromptu shopping, you know exactly what you should be looking for.
 This way you can say “no” to items you don’t need and stop spending money on stuff you’ve already got.

 It’s always a good idea to put any spare money into a savings account.
 That way, you won’t be tempted to spend the leftover sitting in your current account.
-An easy-access savings account is never going to make you millions, but it’s necessary to have some money where you can access it at short notice (even though you’re unlikely to get more than 1% interest).
+An easy-access savings account is never going to make you millions, but it’s necessary to have some money where you can access it at short notice (even though you’re unlikely to get more than a couple of percent in interest).
 Think about putting any money above your ’emergency buffer’ into a longer-term fixed savings account for better returns (around 5% in regular savers).

 This is where you don’t buy anything new, but use up the odds and ends of things you have already bought.
 Whether it’s a half-finished bottle of shampoo or open cereal packets, using everything up will save you money.
 Start by clearing out your cupboards so you don’t waste anything.